Ambuli: Plot

 Vendhan and Amudhan decide to collect more details about Ambuli.
-So, they visit many people in the village and enquire about Ambuli.
-During that time, many research film moves to Sir Arthur Wellington (a fictional character).
+Subsequently, they visit many people in the village and enquire about the creature.
+During that time, they found a collection of research films and journal entries documented by a gentleman named Sir Arthur Wellington.
+Vendhan and Amudhan learn that Wellington was not only the founder of his self-named college in the southern parts of India but also a scientist who worked with the British army during World War II.
+After his retirement, he found the Arthur Wellington College and began his own research in South India.

-Sir Arthur Wellington is not only the founder of his self-named college in the southern parts of India but also a scientist who worked with the British army during World War II.
-After his retirement, he began college in South India.
-His longtime goal is to successfully carry out and finish his project, which is to create humans who can healthily live for 150 years.
-He decides to use Ponni as his test subject and injects the Neanderthal DNA that he has collected back in his home country into her womb.
-This starts having an impact on Ambuli.
-Wellington dopes her with strong sedatives so that she visits him often for checkups and he can carry out his tests without any problems.
-As she reaches her due date, she is affected too much by the sedatives and starts heading to Wellington's laboratory to get herself checked.
-That day turns out to be the solar eclipse, and unfortunately, she is affected by the radiation from the eclipse.
-This causes a big change in her womb, and thus, Ambuli is born as a beast.
-Seemati, who checked her pregnancy and is terrified by the looks and behavior of Ambuli, tells Ponni to kill Ambuli.
-But she lets Ambuli escape and commits suicide out of humiliation.
-Angered by this, Sengodan kills Wellington, who is the reason for all this.
+The also discovered that Wellington’s longtime goal was to successfully carry out and finish his project, the creation of a race of genetically-modified humans who can healthily live for 150 years.
+He decided to use Ponni as his test subject and inject Neanderthal DNA that he has collected back in his home country into her womb.
+The Neanderthal DNA had a detrimental impact on Ambuli.
+Wellington dopes her with strong sedatives so that she would him often for checkups and he can carry out his experiment tests without any problems.
+As she reached her due date, she was too much affected by the sedatives and started heading to Wellington's laboratory to get herself checked.
+That day turned out to be the solar eclipse, and unfortunately, she became affected by the radiation from the eclipse.
+This caused genetic mutations in the foetus leading to a condition called Xeroderma pigmentosa, making Ambuli highly susceptible to the UV rays in Sunlight.
+All these causes dangerous changes in her womb, and thus, Ambuli was born as a beast.
+Seemati, who checked her pregnancy, was terrified by Ambuli's appearance and behavior and told Ponni to kill Ambuli.
+But Ponni allowed Ambuli to escape and commit suicide out of humiliation.
+Angered by this, Sengodan killed Wellington, who was the reason for his sibling’s deformity and savagery, and experiments on his mother that led to her suicide.